 I’ve been mountain biking at Hale for about 15 years.
 The property and programs have changed a lot, and I continue to enjoy Hale’s diverse trail network and natural scenery.
 It’s an easy escape from the noise and bustle that surrounds Boston.

-Intermediate and advanced riders make progress together as they go from wheel lifts to bunny hops to small gap jumps.
+Make progress with fellow riders as you go from wheel lifts to bunny hops to small gap jumps.
 These clinics explore the mechanics of taking off and safely landing on flats and descents.
+Expand your riding capabilities to confidently hit trail features you wouldn’t have before.

-Head out to the trails and put your skills to the test with climbs, features, and downhills.
-It’s the real deal.
-Drops, jumps, corners, and tricky rocks make for a lot of fun.
-Participants should feel comfortable on mountain bikes but this clinic is NOT limited to experts—embrace the challenge!
+Hit single track and put your skills to the test with climbs, features, and downhills.
+Trail Ride is the real deal and tackles drops, jumps, corners, and tricky rocks.
+You should feel comfortable on a mountain bike, but this clinic is NOT limited to experts—embrace the challenge on this friendly group ride.

 Explore On Your Own